 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This steampunk is a hardcover edition that was published by Little Brown Books for Young Readers on February 5, 2013 and has 307 pages.
+steampunk that was published by Little Brown Books for Young Readers on February 5, 2013 and has 307 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Heartless, Timeless, Curtsies & Conspiracies, Waistcoats & Weaponry, Manners & Mutiny, Soulless, Changeless, Blameless, Prudence

 First in the Finishing School steampunk series for young adults set in 1851 England.
 The story revolves around the unconventional Sophronia, who simply does not fit as her mother would prefer.